Rushendra10/Parallelizing-Interpolation-Methods-for-Image-Scaling/README.md

 - **Parallelization**: Developed both serial and parallel versions to evaluate efficiency and speed improvements.
 - **Performance Comparison**: Benchmarked both methods to analyze how parallelization impacts scaling performance.

-This project serves as a foundation for optimizing image processing tasks through parallel computing.
+This project was used to compare the performance of different parallel computing platforms in optimizing image processing algorithms.